You find yourself unemployed.

 If you were laid off, you could state the description something like this:

 “Was subject to a company-wide lay off affecting [x number employees, the entire marketing department, x number of departments].
-Release was not performance related.”
+The release was not performance-related.”

 Create the messaging to put you in the best light.
 According to LinkedIn, there is now a 200 character minimum and a 1000 character maximum in the position description area.

 If you were terminated for performance, it’s probably best to leave that unspoken and use the position description space for other strategies.

 The position description space is an area where the programing works to match keywords.
 So using your keywords here works to your advantage.
 So, what do you put in this space?
 You have a lot of latitude regarding the content.
 It is recommended that any messaging be reasonable short and to the point.

 The content of the position description could be a brief statement of your abilities, knowledge using keywords.
 It could function as an abbreviated cover letter.
 You could also re-work your elevator speech (if you have one) and put it here.
 The key consideration is to use the space wisely, not be lengthy, and consider how an HR recruiter would react to what you write.
 When put all together, it could look something like this:

 Title: Account Manager Seeking Opportunities in Employee Benefits